cylead/storytelling-with-data-reproduced-by-tableau/README.md

 ## About

-There have been recreations in Python, R, Highcharts of plots in Cole Nussbaumer Knaflic ‘s book [Storytelling With Data](https://www.storytellingwithdata.com/book/downloads).
+There have been recreations in Python, R, Highcharts of plots in Cole Nussbaumer Knaflic's book [Storytelling With Data](https://www.storytellingwithdata.com/book/downloads).
 Here I try to reproduce them using Tableau and giving my understanding of those plots.

 ## Principles

-I will not reproduce those charts 100% the same as the original one, eg. tracking exactly the same color, layout, fonts, etc. Instead, I will try to capture the author’s thinking and adjust them based on my ideas and gives some tricky usage of Tableau.
+I will not reproduce those charts 100% the same as the original ones, eg. tracking exactly the same color, layout, fonts, etc. Instead, I select some before-and-after showcases, follow the author’s thinking process, adjust them based on my ideas, and gives some tricky usage of Tableau.

 ## Main problems of visualizations